Plans from $29 · One-time payment · No subscription See Pricing

 • Don't know you can dispute total loss ACV or rental caps

-• Don't know how to escalate to your state DOI or small claims
+• Have no idea how to escalate to your state DOI or to small claims

 With Claim Maximizer

-You send a statute-cited demand letter for $29–$49 and keep every dollar you recover.
+You send a statute-cited demand letter for $29 to $49, and keep every dollar you recover.

 • Send a professional demand letter backed by data and your rights